abs-tudelft/vhdmmio/mdbook/src/interfaceconfig.md

 The following values are supported:

+ - `null` (default): port flattening is determined by the global default.

- - `no` (default): all ports needed for this object are combined in a record specific to the object.
+ - `no`: all ports needed for this object are combined in a record specific to the object.
 If `group` is specified in addition, there will be two levels of records.
 For arrays, an array of records is created.

  - `record`: The record mentioned above is flattened out.
 For array objects, `std_logic` ports become `std_logic_array`s (ascending range), and `std_logic_vector` ports become an array (ascending range) of an appropriately sized `std_logic_vector`.

  - `yes`: All port types are flattened to `std_logic`s or `std_logic_vector`s. `std_logic_vector` ports for array objects are simply concatenated using the customary descending range, with the lowest-indexed field in the least-significant position.

 This key is optional unless required by context.
-If not specified, the default value (`no`) is used.
+If not specified, the default value (`null`) is used.

 ## `generic-group`